All Products

 aliyun.com/gpu-mem: "60"

-The output contains the aliyun.com/gpu-core.percentage field, which indicates that computing power allocation is enabled.
+The output should include the aliyun.com/gpu-core.percentage field, indicating that the computing power allocation feature is enabled.

 Step 3: Use the computing power allocation feature